 The purpose of the Robert R. Squires Scholarship fund is to recognize outstanding scholarship in basic research by a graduate student in the Chemistry Department.
 The scholarship will provide a cash award to a graduate student who has demonstrated excellence in research on fundamental aspects on chemistry.
-The recipient of the award will be selected by a committee consisting of three chemistry faculty members who are involved in fundamental chemical studies.
+The recipient of the award will be selected by a committee consisting of two chemistry faculty members who are involved in fundamental chemical studies.
 Before graduation, the award recipient is expected to give the Robert R. Squires Scholarship Seminar on his/her research achievements.

 Nominees for this award will be selected based on the research accomplishments at the time of the oral preliminary examination.
+Nomination forms are provided to committee members prior to the examination.